deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### Change the release channel

 * When switching to a **more stable** release channel (e.g., from `Alpha` to `EarlyAccess`), Deckhouse downloads release data from the release channel (the `EarlyAccess` release channel in the example) and compares it with the existing `DeckhouseReleases`:
-  * Deckhouse deletes *later* releases (by semver) that have not yet been applied (with the `Pending` status);
+  * Deckhouse deletes *later* releases (by semver) that have not yet been applied (with the `Pending` status).
   * if *the latest* releases have been already Deployed, then Deckhouse will hold the current release until a later release appears on the update channel (on the `EarlyAccess` release channel in the example).
 * When switching to a less stable release channel (e.g., from `EarlyAcess` to `Alpha`), the following actions take place:
-  * Deckhouse downloads release data from the release channel (the `Alpha` release channel in the example) and compares it with the existing `DeckhouseReleases`;
+  * Deckhouse downloads release data from the release channel (the `Alpha` release channel in the example) and compares it with the existing `DeckhouseReleases`.
   * Then Deckhouse performs the update according to the [update parameters](modules/020-deckhouse/configuration.html#parameters-update).

 ## How do I run Deckhouse on a particular node?